gitlzzz/ATLAS/docs/source/input_database_generation.md

 ### Concave_Hull - `[concave_hull]`

-Settings for descriptors and concave hull generation.
+Settings for descriptors and boundary determination.

 :::{attention}
 This section is optional.